 The FDA has approved drugs including puberty blockers to treat other conditions, such as precocious puberty and prostate cancer, according to documents included in the petition.

-But physicians are prohibited from providing the drugs for gender-affirming care while coding them into medical systems as treatment for approved conditions, according to the petition.
+But physicians may be prohibited from providing the drugs for gender-affirming care while coding them into medical systems as treatment for approved conditions, according to the petition, as that practice may constitute a form of fraud.

 The federal investigation has found evidence that “raised questions concerning whether puberty blockers and cross-sex hormones have been fraudulently distributed for unapproved uses involving (Rhode Island Hospital) patients,” according to a document filed with the petition.